fipps/contao-fileinfo-bundle/README.md

 # Contao Fileinfo Bundle
-File infos (meta and copyright) are inherited form parent folder
+File infos (meta and copyright) are inherited from parent folder

 copyright datas expect the package: heimrichhannot/contao-filecredits